B movies (exploitation boom): 1970s

 The horror field continued to attract young, independent American directors whose work would prove especially influential.
 As critic Roger Ebert explained in one 1974 movie review, "Horror and exploitation films almost always turn a profit if they're brought in at the right price.
 So they provide a good starting place for ambitious would-be filmmakers who can't get more conventional projects off the ground."
 The particular movie under consideration was The Texas Chain Saw Massacre.
 Written and directed by Tobe Hooper, it was made on a budget of somewhere between $93,000 and $250,000.
 It would earn $14.4 million in domestic rentals and become one of the most influential horror films of the decade.
-John Carpenter, whose debut feature, the $60,000 sci-fi comedy Dark Star (1974), had become a cult classic, made his lasting mark four years later.
+John Carpenter, whose debut feature, the $60,000 Science fiction comedy Dark Star (1974) became a cult classic.
 Halloween (1978), produced for $320,000, grossed over $80 million at the box-office worldwide, making it "the most successful 'indie' movie ever released."
 The film effectively established the slasher mode as the primary expression of the horror genre for the next decade.
 Just as Hooper had learned from Romero's landmark Night of the Living Dead, Halloween, in turn, largely followed the model of Black Christmas, directed by Deathdreams Bob Clark.

 The impact of these films still echoes through such movies as the Saw series, including 2006's Saw III, a mainstream, $10 million production—far below the current Hollywood average, but more than a hundred times Hooper's budget and well out of any true independent's league.
 In various ways, the B movies of the era have inspired later filmmakers blessed with much better financial backing.
 Almost all the works of Quentin Tarantino—in particular, Jackie Brown (1997), the Kill Bill movies (2003–04), and his Death Proof segment of Grindhouse (2007)—pay explicit tribute to classic exploitation cinema.
 Blaxploitation is a direct homage by the former, while the Kill Bill pictures reference a wide variety of Asian martial arts films, which appeared as imports in U.S. theaters regularly during the 1970s.
 These "kung fu" films as they were often called, whatever specific martial art was featured, were popularized in the United States by the Hong Kong–produced movies of Bruce Lee.
 His films, and later ones with such stars as Hong Kong's Jackie Chan and Japan's Sonny Chiba, were marketed to the same genre/exploitation audience targeted by AIP and New World.
 Death Proof is inspired by a range of exploitation styles, particularly giallo/slasher pictures and car-chase movies like 20th Century-Fox's Vanishing Point (1971) and Dirty Mary, Crazy Larry (1974) and New World's Cannonball (1976) and Grand Theft Auto (1977).